 The University of St. Mary of the Lake / Mundelein Seminary offers the terminal degree of Doctor of Ministry (D.Min.).
+Bring your ministry into dialogue with the best insights from Scripture, Tradition, and human sciences.
 The goal of the degree program is to develop pastoral leadership skills that meet the missionary needs of the church in today’s challenging cultural environment.
 Through case studies and projects, drawn from ministerial experiences, scholars engage in integration and processing with the goal of acquiring advanced competency in ministerial leadership.
 To achieve this goal, the program provides scholars with a community of practice where ministerial integration is combined with formal course work and research supervision.
 The D.Min. program is approved by the Association of Theological Schools.

-The Doctor of Ministry program is a part-time, residential program that meets three-weeks of the year in January, June and July, for two years; a total of 6 weeks.
+The Doctor of Ministry program is a part-time, residential program that meets three-weeks of the year, for two years; a total of 6 weeks.
 Each week is a 3-credit course framed by pre-reading assignments and a major academic paper following the class.
 In addition to the residential intensive courses (Sunday evening to Friday Noon), students fulfill the remaining requirement of 9 credits through three on-line courses from the University of St. Mary of the Lake.
 The total number of credits required for the D.Min. is 30 credit hours of which, 3 credits are achieved through the Doctor of Ministry thesis project.

 Only those who fulfill the following pre-requisites will be considered for admission: